 Before Chi Omega awarded scholarships or presented today’s sought after Founders’ Cup, the Loving Cup was a marker of exceptional scholarly achievements and chapter operations.
 It was awarded annually to the collegiate chapter making the highest average based on scholarship and chapter management.
 It is displayed in the museum and used at each biennial Convention Model Initiation.
 This Loving Cup is a gift from the women serving on the Supreme Governing Council in 1906-08 and 1908-10.
 This award began Chi Omega’s acknowledgement of chapters based on their academics.

-The first chapter to be awarded this honor was Phi Alpha/George Washington University for 1905-1910.
-The tradition continued throughout the years until the last award was given for 1949-1950 to Eta/University of Michigan.
+The first chapter to be awarded this honor was Phi Alpha Chapter at George Washington University for 1905-1910.
+The tradition continued throughout the years until the last award was given for 1949-1950 to Eta Chapter at the University of Michigan.

 The Loving Cup, awarded annually until 1950 to the collegiate chapter making the highest average based on scholarship and chapter management